SchildCode/BSRN_hour-averages/README.md

 License:
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0), which means the following:
-i)   Give appropriate acknowledgement/credit for its use, ii)  It may be used for commercial purposes, iii) You can edit it but indicate all changes in the code, iv)  You can redistribute this code only under same license
+- Give appropriate acknowledgement/credit for its use,
+- It may be used for commercial purposes,
+- You can edit it but indicate all changes in the code,
+- You can redistribute this code only under same license

 Author:
 Peter G. Schild (peter.schild@OsloMet.no), HiOA, Oslo, Norway, 2016-2018